andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 ```

 - `start`: The starting index (**inclusive**).
 Defaults to `0` (first element) if omitted.
 Negative values work the same way as with indexing.
 - `stop`: The ending index (**exclusive**).
-Because it is exclusive, the element with this index is not included, to include the last element you have to use one more then its index or -1.
-Defaults to `-1` (last element) if omitted.
+Because it is exclusive, the element with this index is not included, to include the last element you have to use one more then its index.
+Defaults to the last element if omitted.
 Negative values work the same way as with indexing.
 - `step`: The interval between elements.
 Defaults to `1` (every element without skipping).
 Negative values reverse the order of the sequence.

 If you get elements of a sequence using slicing, it will create a shallow copy of the sequence and give it to you.